jishi/node-sonos-web-controller/README.md

 * Chrome latest version (31 as of today)
 * Firefox latest version (25 as of today)

-For a screenshot of current progress, see: `http://upload.grabbarna.se/files/sonos-web-controller.png`
+For a screenshot of current progress, see: http://upload.grabbarna.se/files/sonos-web-controller.png For a video demo: http://www.youtube.com/watch?v=_7Dke5LsTF0

 Currently, prev, next, play/pause and the progress bar works.
 Group volume works as well, but not as expected (and doesn't update).
 Track info, player state and progress bar updates instantly when controlled from another device, which was one of the main goals with this project.